 Recommendations

-Make the most of your half term break and get exploring with a Teacher Art Pass.
+Make the most of your summer break and get exploring with a Teacher Art Pass.

 Take some time for yourself during the school holidays and treat yourself to a culture trip.